drogenlied/novena-linux-patches/README.md

 # novena-linux-patches
-Linux Kernel patches for the Novena open Laptop
+Linux Kernel patches for the Novena open Laptop.

+Based on work by @xobs and @sakaki-.